How can I find a beta value for a company or sector?

 The FAME database from Bureau van Dijk (BVD) includes Beta values for most, but not all, publicly listed companies.
 The database provides the option to view Beta values for an individual company or for a range of companies.

-The formula used by BVD to calculate the the Beta value is explained in the FAME user guide (see Security and price information: Beta).
+The formula used by BVD to calculate the the Beta value is explained in the FAME user guide Security and price information: Beta.

-Members and students can access FAME within the Library
+ICAEW Members and ACA students can access FAME within the Library.

 To view the data on Beta values for an individual company using FAME